FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Waibel, Waible, Waibl, Weible, Weibel, Wibble, Wyble and many more.

-Another 41 words (3 lines of text) are included under the topic Early Wable Notables in all our PDF Extended History products.
+Another 41 words (3 lines of text) are included under the topic Early Wable Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: